More Trump firings of senior U.S. immigration officials seen likely

 Nielsen announced her resignation on Sunday after a meeting with Trump in which the two disagreed on the best way to handle border security.

-The personnel changes could further destabilize the U.S. domestic security agency as it tries to stem rising numbers of immigrants arriving at the border, many of them families fleeing violence and poverty in Central America, that swelled last month to the highest in a decade.
+The personnel changes could further destabilize the U.S. domestic security agency as it tries to stem rising numbers of immigrants arriving at the border, many of them families fleeing violence and poverty in Central America.
+DHS said it arrested or denied entry to more than 103,000 people along the border last month, more than double the March 2018 figure.

-The U.S. Secret Service said on Monday that its chief Randolph "Tex" Alles would depart his job next month, and Trump last Friday withdrew the nomination of Ronald Vitiello to serve as director of U.S. Immigration and Customs Enforcement.
+The U.S. Secret Service said on Monday that its chief, Randolph "Tex" Alles, would depart his job next month.
+Trump last Friday withdrew the nomination of Ronald Vitiello to serve as director of U.S. Immigration and Customs Enforcement.

 Several top DHS jobs are either vacant or filled on an acting basis, including positions responsible for disaster response, immigration enforcement, finance, policy, and science and technology.